-Subject Requirement Section(s) Implementation A description of steps necessary to implement the plan and the reporting process that will be used to keep the adopting agency and community informed of the progress being made in implementing the plan.
+Subject Requirement Section(s) Funding A description of future financial needs for projects and programs that improve safety and convenience for bicyclists and pedestrians in the plan area.
+Include anticipated cost, revenue sources and potential grant funding for bicycle and pedestrian uses Chapter 7 & Appendix G & H Implementation A description of steps necessary to implement the plan and the reporting process that will be used to keep the adopting agency and community informed of the progress being made in implementing the plan.
 Chapter 7, Appendix B, D, F, G, & H Maintenance A description of the policies and procedures for maintaining existing and proposed bicycle and pedestrian facilities, including, but not limited to, the maintenance of smooth pavement, ADA level surfaces, freedom from encroaching vegetation, maintenance of traffic control devices including striping and other pavement markings, and lighting Chapter 7, Appendix D, & F